omeka/omeka-s-developer/docs/api/php_api.md

 - `delete($resource, $id, $data, $options)`: delete a resource by ID
 - `batchDelete($resource, $ids, $data, $options)`: batch delete resources by IDs

-The `$resource` argument is the resource name.
-For read, update, and delete operations, the `$id` argument is the resource ID.
-The `$data` argument is an optional array of API request parameters.
-For create and update operations, the `$fileData` argument is an optional array of file data.
-The `$options` argument is an optional array of API request options.
+The operations mostly reuse a small handful of the same parameters:

+- `$resource` is the resource name (`items`, `media`, etc.) and is required for any operation as the first parameter
+- `$id` is the ID of the specific resource to retrieve or act on, used for read, update, and delete operations.
+Usually this is just an integer ID, though where appropriate you can pass an array here specifying that you're looking up the resource with a different piece or pieces of data.
+For example, sites and pages are often looked up by slug, and so can use `['slug' => 'a-slug']` as the ID parameter.
+- `$data` is an optional array of API request parameters.
+Some operations like read rarely use this parameter, but for others it's the most important: for search, it holds the [query](api_reference.md#api-search-parameters); for create and update it holds the data being set to the resource.
+- `$fileData` is an optional array of file data, used for create and update operations when a file is being uploaded as part of the operation.
+When used, `$fileData` typically comes getting the uploaded file data from the Laminas MVC: `$this->getRequest()->getFiles()->toArray();`
+- `$options` is an optional array of [API request options](api_reference.md#api-request-options).

 Each operation will return an API [response object](#responses) containing the requested data and other relevant information.
 You can get the resultant